ImagingDataCommons/dicomweb-client/docs/usage.rst

         session=session
     )

-To simplify usage for ``HTTPBasicAuth``, you may also directly provide a username and password using the corresponding arguments.
+To simplify usage for basic HTTP authentication, you may also directly provide a username and password using the corresponding arguments.

 .. code-block:: python